play-co/billing/README.md

 you should query the list of outstanding purchases.
 These items were bought before the game closed and still need to be credited in-game.

-Handling this properly will prevent problems where your players bought an item but never got credited for it in the game.
+Handling this properly will avoid problems where your players bought an item but never got credited for it.

 ~~~
 // After reading the coinCount on startup: